martsklav/steam-account-generator/README.md

 # Massive thanks to:
 DedSec (https://github.com/Ashesh3/) - Ai captcha solver api and disposable email servers.
-## Please contact me at @martsklava for any further assistance.
+## Please contact me at @kisakvolvo for any further assistance.